Self-Service Analytics: 5 Key Benefits and Improvements

 Self-service analytics, also known as self-service business intelligence (BI), is an ideal solution to open up the process of accessing, analyzing and sharing data to both non-technical users (customers, staff) and data experts (IT, developers, analysts) alike.

-Providing analytics that offers self-service BI, characterized by low code, no code platforms and features, is critical to scale up the benefits of data-driven decision-making to more than just those who already have advanced knowledge of data and analytics.
+Providing analytics that offer self-service BI, characterized by low code, no code platforms and features, is critical to scale up the benefits of data-driven decision-making to more than just those who already have advanced knowledge of data and analytics.

 However, the concept of self-service analytics is understandably still new to many businesses, including what benefits it brings.
 In this article, we list 5 key benefits of self-service analytics, to help your team understand how it helps, and why you need it today.